iatanasov77/qvocabulary/README.md

 # qvocabulary
-An QT alternative of Microsoft Vocabulary++
+A QT alternative of Microsoft Vocabulary++